Posted On: 2022-03-08

 - Use "Parent Information Sheet."

 - Follow-up with boys who miss meetings.

-- Use local newspaper and cable station to announce or report special events.
+- Use local newspapers and cable stations to announce or report special events.

-Develop clear policies for you Pack which integrate the cirtical BSA policies and help parents and leaders know what is expected and what to expect.
+Develop clear policies for your Pack which integrate the critical BSA policies and help parents and leaders know what is expected and what to expect.
 Some issues: